Small Change (Tom Waits album): Production

+"The album's called Small Change.
+It's all about ambulance drivers, night watchmen, ticket takers, street sweepers, tattoo parlors, stage door jockeys, shoe string hotels from New York City to Chicago, Buffalo, Los Angeles, all the way from Tuxedo Junction to swing town.
+Did it in five nights on the corner of Selma and Cahuenga.
+Recorded complete and direct to 2-track stereo tape." —Tom Waits, 1976.
+Artist statement used in the album's promotional advertisements.

 Small Change was recorded, direct to 2-track stereo tape, July 15, 19–21 and 29, 1976, at Wally Heider's Studio 3 in Hollywood under the production of Bones Howe.
 A multi-track recording was made as back up, and used when a reference Waits made to actress Jayne Meadows had to be changed.
 Howe recounted: "We set up at Heider's for that record the same way I used to make jazz records in the 1950s.
 I wanted to take Tom back to that direction of making records, with an orchestra and Tom in the same room, all playing and singing together.
 I was never afraid of making a record where the musicians all breathed the same air.
 Leakage is not a problem.
 In fact, it's a good thing — it holds a record together...
 He was always surrounded by the music and the records sound like it.
 We never used headphones.
 Never."